Skip to main content

 You take action if needed

 If Profile shows Claim or a refund action, follow the prompt.
+When you have claimable positions, a Claim All button appears in the Positions tab and claims them all at once.
 Some outcomes are processed automatically.
 Losing positions need no action.

 Resolved vs. Claimed